England-Lancashire Flag

 This is the Lancaster Canal, of course, and it runs 40+ miles down from Kendal after a few twists under the M6.

-Just north of town, a late-18th-century aqueduct, not shown, sees it into Lancaster before carrying on to Carnforth until it peters out in Preston.
+Just north of town, a late-18th-century aqueduct, not shown, sees the canal into Lancaster before carrying on to Carnforth until it peters out in Preston.

 Canal 'Quarter' may sound ambitious, and the pace of the redevelopment seems to be matching that of the narrowboats, but some of the ongoing work into the residential and the recreational looks to be pleasantly in place.